 Test 2: Benedict’s Test for Reducing Sugars

-Alkaline solutions of copper are reduced by sugars that have a free aldehyde or ketone group, with the formation of colored cuprous oxide.
+Alkaline solutions of copper are reduced by sugars that have a free aldehyde or ketone group, with the formation of coloured cuprous oxide.
 Benedict’s solution is composed of copper sulfate, sodium carbonate, and sodium citrate (pH 10.5).

 The citrate will form soluble complex ions with Cu++, preventing the precipitation of CuCO3 in alkaline solutions.